 - Water your bulbs after planting.
 You should not have to water them again unless you live in a naturally dry area.

-Tips for Cutting Tulips
+Tips for Cutting and Arranging Tulips

 - Cut the flowers to bring in your home just before the bud fully blooms.